lime86/TravellingModule/docs/index.md

 ===============

 - You can find the participating institutes and their contact details on the [sign-up sheet](https://docs.google.com/spreadsheets/d/1qtbo60B43QQgahlq0hG3hi0f7tpFaO4p044CMa54tGE/edit#gid=0), which is closed for editing, but commenting is still possible.
 - The current schedule can be found [here](https://docs.google.com/spreadsheets/d/1uaxTqf-mSaBd6_UuOKpe0N2RLMPN3AFnNkIQ4CnIEUY/edit?usp=sharing).
+There is also a copy of the contact information of the participating institutes.
 Please check for the correctness and if necessary, provide feedback to Lingxin. <span style="color:red">We will encounter delays.
 If experienced institutes finish with the tests earlier, please post the chip straight away to the next institute.</span>
 - On "Travel Pack" reception, please fill the table [here](https://twiki.cern.ch/twiki/bin/view/Atlas/ContactDetails).
 Also review the table once you completed work with the "Travelling Module".